renhao112/WRP/README.md

 We utilize the finite element method to discrete the space, the linear theta method to discrete the time.

-We use the Python package NGsolve to implement this example, and all the data generated is also uploaded.
+We use the Python package NGsolve via Jupyter notebook to implement this example, and all the data generated is also uploaded.